Help Save the Bell Tower on Washington Park

 The faith community of First Lutheran has been an excellent steward of their historic building.
 They are a positive force in the Over-the-Rhine community supporting arts and community organizations as well as providing essential support for people in need.
 All of us at Cincinnati Preservation Association appreciate the opportunity to assist in searching for alternatives to demolition.

-- The demolition risk emerged in September 2020 when a structural review of the bell tower revealed that “Due to the deteriorated condition of the bell tower structure / facade and the inadequacies of the original structural design an immediate remediation of the bell tower is needed.”
-On the basis of this report the city has ordered immediate demolition.
+- The demolition risk emerged in September 2020 when a structural review of the bell tower revealed that “Due to the deteriorated condition of the bell tower structure / façade and the inadequacies of the original structural design an immediate remediation of the bell tower is needed.”
+On the basis of this report the city has ordered immediate repair or, if that is not possible, demolition.

 - The parish has plans for an elevator and interior improvements that will support their mission of engaging the community as an arts and meeting venue and aiding people in need.
 They value the historic aspects of the church but the accessibility project and enhancement of meeting/performance spaces is their top priority.

-- Cost to fully stabilize and restore the bell tower is estimated at $1.2 million.
-The access and interior renovation project is also in this range.
+- Cost to fully stabilize and restore the bell tower is estimated at $3 million.
 Funds are not available for either project at this time.

 History of First English Lutheran